n1ghtf0x/Snake-Game/README.md

 This program was made by me completely from scratch.
 I did not use any ideas or code from other people.
 Characters were also painted by me.
+I also made music myself using BoscaCeoil.
 Gmail adress to contact with me: developeradamw@gmail.com

 </br>

 ### Warning
 <br/>
-This program works only with third Python version, installed requirements and set file placement (png files need to be with py file in one folder)!
+This program works only with third Python version, installed requirements and set file placement (wav file and png files need to be with py file in one folder)!
 <br />

 ### Instructions